Skip to main content

 HIGH AVAILABILITY

-Malaysia is a predominantly Muslim country (61.3% Muslim population), so halal food is widely available.
-Most restaurants are halal-certified unless they specifically serve pork or alcohol.
-JAKIM (Jabatan Kemajuan Islam Malaysia) oversees halal certification - most establishments display halal logo prominently.
-Malay restaurants, Indian Muslim (mamak) stalls, Middle Eastern eateries 100% halal.
+Malaysia is a majority-Muslim country (61.3% of the population), so halal food is easy to find.
+Unless a place serves pork or alcohol, it's usually halal-certified.
+JAKIM (Jabatan Kemajuan Islam Malaysia) handles certification, and most restaurants display the halal logo where you can see it.
+Malay restaurants, Indian Muslim (mamak) stalls and Middle Eastern eateries are all halal.

 kosher